 For more information and to get involved with any of these projects, please visit www.unitebvi.com

 The Kodiak Queen is an ARTificial Reef project coordinated by Unite BVI and several partners that aims to solve a series of challenges in the BVIs and amplify the message of Ocean Conservation, partnership and using audacious ideas to solve real world problems.
-For more information about this projects, please head to the Necker Island Things To Do page.

 The Sinking of the Kodiak Queen